Pranchiyettan & the Saint: Plot

+Pranchi goes to meet Pauly's father, who reveals that he was a drug addict and was suspicious that his wife was cheating on him.
+When he saw his wife talking to Pauly's teacher about Pauly's future, he hacked his wife and Pauly's teacher to death in front of Pauly in an inebriated state.
+While it was happening, the blood spilled into Pauly's book.
+Now, Pauly is terrified to open a book because it reminds of that horrific day.
+Pauly's father then meets Pauly and he apologizes for ruining Pauly's life.
+Meanwhile, Pranchi learns from a guard in the prison that Pauly's father will die soon due to a disease and Pranchi takes Pauly away.

+Pranchi arrives at the Church while Pauly is sleeping in the car, and this leads to the beginning of the film.
+Pranchi asks the Saint what to do now and the Saint says that Pranchi is a good man and everything that has happened to him, good or bad, will only help him in the future.
+Francis then shows Pranchi 3 events that are happening elsewhere: Padmashree saying to her friend that she is coming back to Kerala and intends to propose to Pranchi, Jose and Omana cheating on each other, and Nambiar, the man that cheated Pranchi with the promise of getting the Padma Shree award, getting arrested.
+Francis tells Pranchi to make his own decision and Pranchi says that he will adopt Pauly and look after him as a son.
+Pranchi wants Pauly to meet the Saint but by the time he brings Pauly the Saint disappears.
+Pauly tells Pranchi that he is like a saint to Pauly and Pranchi decides to rewrite the 10th exams with Pauly, hoping to pass.

 Cast

 Production

 The film was announced in June 2010.
 The film is produced by Renjith, under the banner of his Capitol Theatres.
 Shooting began on 1 July 2010.

-The cast includes Mammootty, he plays the role of Chirammal Enashu Francis, a rice merchant in Thrissur.
+The cast includes Mammootty, he plays the role of Cherammal Enashu Francis, a rice merchant in Thrissur.
 Hafis Firosh plays Mammootty's childhood counterpart.
 Innocent plays the role of Vasu Menon, friend of Pranchiyettan.
 Australian theatre artist Jesse Fox Allen played the role of the Saint.
 Apart from cine-artistes, this film also features many faces from the professional drama world, as in Renjith's Paleri Manikyam.
 Jagathy Sreekumar plays Deena Dayal.
 "My character is there only in a few scenes but he makes a definite impact, which is quite exciting for an actor.
 He is an idealistic teacher, who lives as per Gandhian principles and leads a simple life," says Jagathy Sreekumar.
-Master Ganapathy, who plays Pauly, says, "It is indeed great to be doing such a nice role with some of the big names in the industry.
+Master Ganapathy, who plays Pauli, says, "It is indeed great to be doing such a nice role with some of the big names in the industry.
 My character is a live wire."